shplishka/883-assessment/on_boarding/mentor/week_0/day_1.md

+# Day 0-3 - Introduction to Data concept & Hadoop Ecosystem :elephant:

-# Q&A: Introduction to Hadoop Ecosystem
+## Q&A: Introduction to Hadoop Ecosystem

 ### Chapter 1: Introduction to Big Data and Hadoop